-Phillips' Healthcare Ecosystem
+Philips' Healthcare Ecosystem

 In the context of both the brand, the hearing devices and the market aspirations, what could that mean moving forward?
 I think there are many possibilities, for instance, leveraging a smartphone the system could be used to undertake a deep analysis of sound situations and changes made by users, ala Widex Machine Learning.
 The system could also be used to allow deeper manipulation of the function of hearing aids and background data analysis of those manipulations.

-Hell, the system could be used for self-fitting and fine-tuning moving forward while allowing deep analysis of those protocols If combined with other health data from other Phillips health suit apps it could lead to better understanding of patterns in relation to hearing and wider health.
+Hell, the system could be used for self-fitting and fine-tuning moving forward while allowing deep analysis of those protocols If combined with other health data from other Philips health suit apps it could lead to better understanding of patterns in relation to hearing and wider health.
 I have said it before, we are only limited by our imagination here, or at least the imagination of the designers.

 As per the announcement, the new Hearlink range will be available in only a few global markets initially with the UK and USA being two of them.
-I think that the use of the brand Phillips can help with consumer awareness for the wider market.
+I think that the use of the brand Philips can help with consumer awareness for the wider market.
 The theory is that no consumer recognises the brand of the hearing aids they wear.
 I don't believe that is the case any longer, in fact, this site and others have worked diligently to ensure that is no longer true over many years.
 Having said that, Phonak, Oticon or Widex are not exactly household names.

-Moving forward, it will be interesting to see what Phillips do with the brand and what channels they will decide to use.
+Moving forward, it will be interesting to see what Philips do with the brand and what channels they will decide to use.
 While Demant has become involved with them in order that the wider consumer recognition strategy can be used.
-Phillips probably has its own plans in relation to channels.
+Philips probably has its own plans in relation to channels.
 I rather think Demant will find it an interesting ride.
 For the moment and with the Hearlink range it seems you will need to go to a hearing care professional to try them out.
 The question is though, will that remain the case?
 That will be an interesting one.

 The Hearlink Range